ChrisTitusTech/website/content/posts/2022/unlock-steam-deck.md

 The new steam interface for steam deck is absolutely a home run.
 It just works with so much functionality and much more when only controling your system with a controller.

 Check out HOLO-ISO - <https://github.com/theVakhovskeIsTaken/holoiso>

+## League of Legends on Linux / Steam

+Many also asked about the League of Legends and other riot games on steam deck.
+Now this can be done on any Linux system, but the way its done changes all the time as Riot isn't very friendly to Linux.
+From the anti-cheat to the ridiculous launcher, it is always a nightmare to deal with unless the publisher stops smoking the devil's lettuce and actually listens to its customers.
+Because of the ever changing landscape around these two things stay subscribed to <https://www.reddit.com/r/leagueoflinux/> sub reddit.
+Those guys are working day and night to make sure that LoL keeps playing on Linux and are an amazing community...
+UNLIKE most of League communities haha.

 ## Steam Deck - Unexplored Potential

 [![youtube-video](https://img.youtube.com/vi/8oQdJjxn9EA/0.jpg)](https://www.youtube.com/watch?v=8oQdJjxn9EA)